meine-stadt-transparent/meine-stadt-transparent/readme.md

 docker-compose up
 ```

-Meine Stadt Transparent should now be running at [localhost:8000](http://localhost:8000).
+Meine Stadt Transparent is now running at [localhost:7000](http://localhost:7000).

 Want to change the settings?
 Make `DOKER_COMPOSE_ENV` point to you custom env file, e.g. with `export DOKER_COMPOSE_ENV=/path/to/my/dotenv`.